Ranger Guided Canoe Tour

 - Updated Tour Information

-- Tour participants should wear weather appropriate clothing, shoes that strap to the feet and can get wet (no flip-flops, sandals or Crocs), insect repellent, sunscreen and water.
+- Tour participants should wear weather appropriate clothing and shoes that strap to the feet (flip-flops, sandals or Crocs are not recommended).
+Depending on conditions, participants should be aware that they may get wet and muddy.

 - For more information, please visit our website at